 - Human beings also capture black spider monkeys for pet trade while native people of their habitat also hunt them for food.

 17. Why Are Black Spider Monkey Endangered – Black Spider Monkey Endangered

-- Black spider monkey is not an endangered species.
+- The black spider monkey is not an endangered species.
 It is included in the list of ‘Vulnerable’ species on the IUCN Red List.

-- Loss of habitat is currently posing a greatest challenge to its survival.
+- Loss of habitat is currently posing the greatest challenge to its survival.

 18. Black Spider Monkey Threats